Search Menu

 Curb Boredom

-Use positive reinforcement training.
-Encouraging your dog to work and think to get their treats is a fun activity for both you and your pet.
+Be sure to use positive reinforcement methods when training your dog.
+Encouraging your dog to work and think to get their treats is a fun activity for both of you!

 Determine Bathroom Breaks

 By the time school starts, you should know how long your dog can stay alone at home without needing a bathroom break.
-Burch suggests taking your pup out for a sufficient time in the morning and having the first person to get home in the afternoon take them out again.
+Burch suggests taking them out in the morning and having the first person to get home in the afternoon take them out again.
 “If you aren’t sure about whether or not the dog can go all day without a trip outdoors, have a pet sitter come in at lunch to take them outside,” she says.

 Vizsla laying on its back in bed.